evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 The Volvo EM90 comes equipped with one sound system option:

-- **Bowers & Wilkins Sound System:**: Features 21 speakers and delivers a maximum output of 500 watts.
+- **Bowers & Wilkins Sound System:** Features 21 speakers and delivers a maximum output of 500 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.